 BNPL Made to Match Your Business (More Features)

 Aside from the features mentioned before, you can mold the CoreWallet framework in any shape you want concerning payment software.
-Why only go with the boring basics of BNPL, when you can have:
+Besides the mere basics of BNPL, you can have:

-- Wallet Top-Up: In a Wallet-Based BNPL system (see above), you can implement top-up features.
-By that, you enable customers to increase their wallet account balances, effectively enabling the prepaid flow for future purchases or due BNPL payments, decreasing the risk of payment defaults.
+- Wallet Top-Up: Need to implement top-up features on your platform?
+In a Wallet-Based BNPL system (see above), you can do that.
+By that, you can enable customers to top up their own wallets.
+This effectively enables a prepaid flow for future purchases or due BNPL payments, decreasing the risk of payment defaults.

-- Various Currencies: On platforms serving multiple markets across borders, why not allow various currencies to be applied in the same transaction – including virtual currencies like loyalty points gathered by buying your goods or services?
+- Various Currencies: Is your platform serving multiple markets across borders?
+Then you might want to allow various currencies to be applied in the same transaction – including virtual currencies like loyalty points gathered by buying your goods or services.

 - Multi-Tenancy Support: Wanting your subsidiaries to use your BNPL system, too?
 CoreWallet’s licensing options cover such enterprises.

 CoreWallet enables payments – in more flavors than we can describe here.
 It’s all about your business and its unique products, services and approach.
 We are eager to learn about your plans.